AfnanAbdul/personal-website/content/projects/_index.md

 ---
-title: "Papers"
+title: "Projects"
-description: "Preprints and articles by Professor Dr von Igelfeld."
+description: "A showcase of my software engineering and data science projects"
 ---